Black and Blue (video)

-Black and Blue is a live video by hard rock bands Black Sabbath and Blue Öyster Cult filmed during their 1980 co-headlining tour of the United States, known as the "Black and Blue Tour".
+Black and Blue is a live video by hard rock bands Black Sabbath and Blue Öyster Cult, filmed during their 1980 co-headlining tour of the United States, known as the "Black and Blue Tour".
 The film was originally released to theaters in 1981 as a concert film.
-It was later released on VHS, Betamax and laserdisc video format, but has not been officially released on DVD.
+It was later released on VHS, Betamax, and LaserDisc video format.
+It has not been officially released on DVD.